“It's far easier to fight demons in a universe of your own making,

 Categories: Each page on this site is a category.
 Within the pages there are subcategories.
 All information (except the "Sources" and "Follow" pages) is organised by published date, newest first.

 Relevance: Everyone is still learning about this virus and its effects, so the newest information is likely the most accurate.
 I will occasionally prune out older info if it's not longer relevant.
 Will keep older info if it seems still solid and useful.
 But i am no authority, i am just an info junkie!
 It is up to you to check and verify.

 Sources: I try to be clear where i am "quoting information directly from the source" or am using my own words.
 The titles of the sources are in italics.
 I try to keep up on when i the source or data and when it was or i something on this site.

 All quotes are identified by “quote marks”.

-some words.
 The source is always available at the link.

 In addition, tweets are often very informative, but will sometimes have emojis and ALL CAPS, which for me are really distracting.
 I will remove emojis, and change any all caps to lowercase with asterisks, to signify *bold*.